Prediabetes Meal Plan

 Elevated blood sugar levels mark a condition known as prediabetes.
 In this condition, if the eating habits are not improved, it can lead to type-2 diabetes.

-Diagnosis with prediabetes may be stressful and leave you with a lot of confusion and stress, such as “What adjustments should I make?” and “Where do I start?”
-Therefore this post offers a seven-day diet plan to control your pre-diabetic.
+Diagnosis with prediabetes may be stressful and leave you with a lot of confusion and stress, such as “What adjustments should I make?” and “Where do I start?”.
+Therefore, this post offers a seven-day diet plan to control your pre-diabetes.